jjcxdev/gitsignal/README.md

 ```
 ## ⇁ Getting Started

 No additional configuration is required.
-Once installed, Git Signal will automatically display a floating window with unsaved files when Neovim starts.
+Once installed, GitSignal will automatically display a floating window with unsaved files when Neovim starts.

 However, if you'd like to customize the behavior, you can manually call the plugin's functions: